 Nevertheless, there are a number of online stores that sell pre-made modest apparel as well as plain (single color) patterns.
 The best kind of place to look for is one that is for the Plain People (Anabaptists, Amish, Mennonites, Quakers, Hutterites, etc.).
 We should be plain people ourselves, with plain styles of clothing and living, and it is a shame that Seventh-day Adventists are not ever mentioned as being among the plain people.
 Just keep in mind that not even the plain people have standards as high as we do in the Spirit of Prophecy.
 For example, they do not cover their limbs and head coverings may not always sufficiently cover the head and the sides of the face, as Sister White saw (in vision) they should.

-The website below is a good place to start for modest dresses and bonnets, with both pre-made apparel and patterns through links to various webstores.
+The website below is a good place to start for modest dresses, with both pre-made apparel and patterns through links to various webstores.
 The advantage of a dress over a skirt is that suspenders are not necessary; also, it is simpler, not needing to match clothes.
 Just remember when purchasing that plain colors without designs should be chosen over designs as to not attract attention to self; the same applies for men.
 Dress is biblically for covering our nakedness and in the honor God, not for displaying our personalities, so it is best to err on the side of simplicity, especially for our Sabbath ware.
 And according to a very important testimony, plain colors have also been commanded by God in the 20th century, for this, along with the rest of dress reform, was part of perhaps the greatest revival of that century; please read that testimony if you have not yet.
 We may not be able to change our entire wardrobe immediately, but we ought to at least start buying only plain clothing and dispensing of the most gaudy colors and patterns, for gaudiness destroys godliness.

 Plain Dress (by Quaker Jane)